 - Gentle exercise – try going for a walk, run, swim, cycle or yoga.
 Or something which exerts some physical effort such as gardening or housework

-Sometimes when we feel anxious and low, taking part in any activity can feel difficult so we stop doing things which we normally do even when we usually get enjoyment from them.
-Whilst we might feel relief in the short-term by not doing these activities, this only serves to reinforce our avoidance.
+Sometimes when we feel anxious and low, taking part in any activity can feel difficult.
+This means we can stop doing things which we normally do and enjoy.
+While we might feel relief in the short-term by not doing these activities, this only serves to reinforce our avoidance.

-- Create a list of your routine, necessary and pleasurable activities
+- Create a list of your routine, with necessary activities and those you enjoy

 - Create a ladder of the list and rank your activities by easy, medium or difficult